Before you begin...

 many Australian spiders have yet to be described and assigned a scientific

 name and for some that are known to exist as distinct species no photographs were available for use on this website.

 - Correct identification of a spider may require some knowledge of

 spider anatomy.
 For this reason it might be beneficial for you to first examine

 illustrated descriptions of spider surface anatomy as well as some other useful facts such as the

 differences in appearance caused by immaturity or

-- As far as possible, the images displayed in this guide are of living
+- As far as possible, the images displayed in this website are of living

 spiders shown as they normally appear in nature.
-On the other hand, many
+On the other hand, a few

 spiders have been deliberately "posed" so that their distinguishing